-We have been been developing an event-level measure for responsive sexual desire.
-Sexual desire isn’t always experienced as a beginning of the relationship butterflies response.
+We have been been developing an event-level measure for sexual desire.
+Sexual desire is not always experienced as a beginning of the relationship butterflies response.
 Sometimes, arousal may come first, or desire may spark from a non-sexual need being met.
 Researchers and clinicians have long thought about the ways in which sexual desire is responsive in nature, but we do not currently have measurement tools that assess this.
-We have completed the first three phases of this five phase study.
+We have completed the first four phases of this five phase study.
 Scale development is a long process, but our findings are only as strong as our measurement, so we want to make sure we are focusing in on making this a methodologically and psychometrically sound measurement tool.

 We recently collected data from over 15,000 men and women about their perceptions, attitudes, expectations, likes, dislikes, when it comes to penises!
 The largest study of its kind, this study informed two additional phases of the Penis Perceptions Study aiming to further understand male sexual functioning and the impact it has on partners.
 One of the papers from this study, published in the International Journal of Impotence Research, can be found here.